mariaonoeva/stat-repo/script.md

 ## Data sets

 In this experiment, we had one big experiment and several smaller, see summary of the materials column.
-I’m going to separate them into several data frames.
-But first, it’s necessary to remove the filler items and unreliable participants.

 ``` r
 main_df %>%